Treatment for Pelvic Pain and Prostatitis

 Start by lying on your back with your bottom as close to the wall as possible, with legs together.
 Inhale and allow the legs to slide down the wall, like a snow angel.
 Exhale and return to the start position.

 Repeat 10 times.
-Hold in stretch position for 30 seconds after.
+Hold in stretch position after.

 5. HAPPY BABY